Network Configuration

 Description

-Network settings for Datto BCDR devices are configured and administered on the Device GUI's Network Configuration page.
+Network settings for Datto BCDR devices are configured and administered on the Remote Web's Network Configuration page.

 Accessing network settings

-In the Datto device GUI, click the Configure tab, Then, click Networking in the drop-down menu.
+In the Remote Web, click the Configure tab and select the Networkingoption from the drop-down menu.

 This table provides a summary of the following connectivity stats: